-Variable Description Default decompress-max-size <size_in_mb></size_in_mb> Specify the maximum file size to scan after the archived files are decompressed.
-This applies to every single file after decompression.
-Bigger files will not be scanned.
-10 scan-timeout-action {tempfail passthrough} When the email attachments are large and the email scanning has timed out, FortiMail can either send a temporary fail message to the sender or just let the message pass through without further scanning. tempfail scan-timeout-value <time- in-seconds></time- Specify how long in seconds FortiMail should spend on scanning email contents.
-The valid range is between 270 and 900 seconds.
+Variable Description Default scan-timeout-action {tempfail passthrough} When the email attachments are large and the email scanning has timed out, FortiMail can either send a temporary fail message to the sender or just let the message pass through without further scanning. tempfail scan-timeout-value <time-in-seconds></time-in-seconds> Specify how long in seconds FortiMail should spend on scanning email contents.
+The valid range is 270 to 900.
 When the specified timeout has been reached, FortiMail will take the action specified above.
-285 mailsetting relay-host-list on page 121 mailsetting storage central-quarantine on page 125 mailsetting storage central-quarantine on page 125 mailsetting systemquarantine on page 129 mailsetting preference
+285 mailsetting relay-host-list on page 141 mailsetting storage central-quarantine on page 145 mailsetting storage central-quarantine on page 145 mailsetting systemquarantine on page 148 mailsetting preference